-Stepping up to a professional instrument is an exciting moment in a student’s playing journey.
-It is also one that should be approached methodically and carefully so that the student ends up with the right instrument.
+Stepping up to a professional instrument is an exciting moment.
+It is also one that should be approached methodically and carefully so that you end up with the right instrument.

 This post is part of an ongoing series which will answer all of your questions about stepping up to an intermediate or professional model instrument.
-In this week’s post, we will be talking about what a step-up instrument is and how to tell if you are ready for one.
+In this week’s post, we will be talking about step-up instruments and how to tell if you are ready for one.

 What is a step-up instrument?